BradleyCodeU/microbit/README.md

 On button B pressed, gradually fade the brightness from 255 down to 0.

 On button A+B pressed...
 MAKE IT YOUR OWN.
 Maybe set one random LED to a random brightness?
 Maybe set all LEDs to either 255 or 0?
 Maybe loop 255 times setting a random LED to a random brightness?
 Maybe clear the screen?

 ---

+# Travelling Sprite

+Drag the repeat block to the coding Workspace.
+Notice that this block takes a parameter.
+A parameter is a type of variable used as input to a function or routine.
+In this case, the parameter tells the repeat block how many times we want the code within the block to repeat.
+For now, we’ll leave the parameter at 4.

+For this project, you can delete the default ‘forever’ block.

+To create a sprite that will walk around the Microbit matrix:

+- Click on the Advanced category in the Toolbox.
+This will open up a more advanced menu of blocks.
+- Click on Game category, and drag a ‘create sprite’ block to the coding workspace.
+- We’ll need two more blocks from the Game menu.
+  - Drag out a ‘move by’ block and a ‘turn right by’ block.
+They now have these blocks in their coding workspace.
+- From the Variables menu, drage a 'set sprite to 0' block to the coding workspace.

+Next, let's start combining the blocks.
+On Start, set sprite to create sprite at x 2 y 2.

+From the Input menu, drag out a 'on button A pressed' block.
+Also, get a 'on button B pressed' block and get a 'on pin P2 pressed' block.

+Decide which button moves the sprite forward.
+Use the "repeat 4 times" block to move the sprite forward.

+MAKE IT YOUR OWN: Which button should turn the sprite?
+Can the sprite turn in the opposite direction?
+Can the sprite move backwards?

+When finished, show your teacher which commands you have mapped to which buttons.

+---